-- Acute Pain Pain lasting less than 4 weeks. - Ambulatory Surgery Surgery performed in a hospital-based or freestanding ambulatory surgery center (ASC) with patient discharge the same day. - Chronic Pain Pain lasting more than 3 months, which is considered beyond normal healing time. - Conservative Therapy A multimodality plan of care including both active and inactive conservative therapies. - Active Conservative Therapies Action or activities that strengthen muscle groups and target key spinal structures, including physical therapy, occupational therapy, a physician-supervised home exercise program (HEP), and/or chiropractic care. - HEP A 6-week program requiring an exercise prescription and/or plan and a follow-up documented in the medical record after completion, or documentation of the inability to complete due to a stated physical reason (ie, increased pain, inability to physically perform exercise).
-Patient inconvenience and/or noncompliance without explanation does not constitute an inability to complete. - Inactive Conservative Therapies Passive activities that aid in treating symptoms associated with pain, including rest, ice, heat, medical devices, acupuncture, TENS unit, and/or pharmacotherapy (prescription or over the counter [non-steroidal anti-inflammatory drugs, acetaminophen]). - Transcutaneous Electrical Nerve Stimulator (TENS) A device that utilizes electrical current delivered through electrodes placed on the surface of the skin to decrease the patient's perception of pain by inhibiting the transmission of afferent pain nerve impulses and/or stimulating the release of endorphins.
-Use, frequency, duration, and start dates must be documented in the medical record. - Emergent Medically necessary care, which is immediately needed to preserve life, prevent serious impairment to bodily functions, organs, or parts, or prevent placing the physical or mental health of a patient in serious jeopardy.
+- Acute Pain Pain that lasts less than 4 weeks. - Ambulatory Surgery Surgery performed in a hospital-based or freestanding ambulatory surgery center (ASC) with patient discharge the same day. - Chronic Pain Pain lasting more than 3 months, which is considered beyond normal healing time. - Conservative Therapy A multimodality plan including both active and inactive conservative therapies. - Active Conservative Therapies Actions or activities that strengthen muscle groups and target key spinal structures, including physical therapy, occupational therapy, a physician-supervised home exercise program (HEP), and/or chiropractic care. - HEP A 6-week program requiring an exercise prescription, and/or plan and a follow-up documented in the medical record after completion, or documentation of the inability to complete due to a stated physical reason (ie, increased pain, inability to physically perform exercises).
+Patient inconvenience and/or noncompliance without explanation does not constitute inability to complete. - Inactive Conservative Therapies Passive activities by the member that aid in treating symptoms with pain, including rest, ice, heat, medical devices, acupuncture, TENS use, and/or pharmacotherapy (prescription or over the counter [eg, NSAIDS, acetaminophen]). - Transcutaneous Electrical Nerve Stimulator (TENS) A device that utilizes electrical current directed through electrodes placed on the surface of the skin to decrease the patient's perception of pain by inhibiting the transmission of afferent pain nerve impulses and/or stimulate the release of endorphins.
+Use, frequency, duration, and start dates must be documented in the medical record. - Emergent Medically necessary care which is immediately needed to preserve life, prevent serious impairment to bodily functions, organs, or parts, or prevent placing the physical or mental health of a patient in serious jeopardy.